SixSq/old.sixsq.github.com/_news/2017-05-31-news-scissor-meeting-may-2017.md

 - SEA Società Elettrica di Favignana S.p.a., Italy

 SCISSOR is funded through the European Commission’s H2020 programme under grant agreement 644425.
-SixSq is supported by the Swiss State Secretariat for Eduication, Research and Innovation SERI under contract number 15.0022.
+SixSq is supported by the Swiss State Secretariat for Education, Research and Innovation SERI under contract number 15.0022.

-For more information, visit the project website https://scissor-project.com.
+For more information, visit the project [website](https://cordis.europa.eu/project/id/644425).